Our rooms are located in Ragusa Ibla and in the historic center of Ragusa Superiore.

 Those found in Ragusa Ibla are called Fico d'India and Carruba and together they form a receptive structure called PURA VIDA IBLEA.
 Click here to see photos and description.

-The rooms located in the historic center of Ragusa Superiore are called Ko Lipe, Palawan and Manhattan and together they form a receptive structure that takes the name of PURA VIDA BAROCCA.
+The rooms located in the historic center of Ragusa Superiore are called La Fortuna, Ko Lipe, Palawan and Manhattan and together they form a receptive structure that takes the name of PURA VIDA BAROCCA.
 Click here to see photos and description.

 Below are two videos showing the natural, historical and artistic beauties of Ragusa and the nearby Marina di Ragusa: